 - In a large bowl, use an electric whisk (you can whisk by hand too but it's more tedious) to beat the eggs and sugar till the mixture turns pale and frothy.
 This will take a few minutes.

-- Pour melted chocolate/butter you prepared in step 1, into the egg mixture prepared in step 2.
+- Pour melted chocolate and butter (step 1) into the egg mixture prepared in step 2.
 Stir in the flour.
 Use a spatula to mix everything evenly.

 - Grease your ramekins with some melted butter (so that the cake will come off cleanly when it is baked).
 Fill the ramekin almost 3/4 full with the chocolate mixture and bake in a preheated oven of 180°C (356°F) for about 10 minutes.
 Mine took exactly 11 minutes.
 The cake is deliberately slightly undercooked so as to achieve its ideal consistency which is runny in the middle (hence the name fondant/molten/chocolate lava) but if you over-bake it, you will get a super moist chocolate cake which is yummy too.